Inolvidable (song): Performers

 In 1963, Tito Rodríguez recorded "Inolvidable" on his album From Tito Rodríguez with Love.
 The song became very successful, selling one-and-a-half million units.
-Musical ensemble Fania All-Stars released their first studio album Tribute to Tito Rodríguez in 1976 and included a cover version of "Inolvidable".
-The album was originally intended to feature the group in a supporting role for Rodríguez, but resulted in a tribute album after the singer died from leukemia in early 1973.
+Musical ensemble Fania All-Stars released their first studio album, Tribute to Tito Rodríguez, in 1976 and included a cover version of "Inolvidable".
+The album was originally intended to feature the group in a supporting role for Rodríguez, but it resulted in a tribute album after the singer died from leukemia in early 1973.
 Brazilian singer-songwriter Roberto Carlos included his version of the song on the album Quero Que Vá Tudo Pro Inferno in 1975.
-Puerto-Rican Danny Rivera recorded a tribute album titled Inolvidable Tito: A Mi Me Pasa lo Mismo Que a Usted, including a version of "Inolvidable".
+Puerto Rican Danny Rivera recorded a tribute album titled Inolvidable Tito: A Mi Me Pasa lo Mismo Que a Usted, including a version of "Inolvidable".
 The album received a Grammy Award nomination for Best Latin Pop Performance.
 In 1988, American singer Eydie Gormé had her version of the track on the album De Corazón a Corazón.
 Cuban pianist Bebo Valdés and Spanish flamenco performer Diego El Cigala recorded the track for their collaborative album Lágrimas Negras.
-The album was produced in 2003 by Academy Award winner Fernando Trueba, sold 200,000 units in Spain and won the Latin Grammy Award for Best Traditional Tropical Album.
-Paloma San Basilio recorded "Inolvidable" on her album Invierno Sur released in January 2007.
+The album was produced in 2003 by Academy Award winner Fernando Trueba, sold 200,000 units in Spain, and won the Latin Grammy Award for Best Traditional Tropical Album.
+Paloma San Basilio recorded "Inolvidable" on her album Invierno Sur, released in January 2007.